-I had first noticed that my best friend had already purchased a Costco paddle board so I asked him if I could borrow it to see if it was worth purchasing.
+I had first noticed that my best friend had already purchased a new Costco paddleboard (Costco SUP) so I asked him if I could borrow it to see if it was worth purchasing.
 Right away I liked the fact that it was fairly light and soft so it was easy to pack around and durable if it got hit by anything VS a fiberglass board that I would be concerned about dinging.

 For starters, I have a short box pickup truck and it fit nicely (being that it is only 9’6″) in the bed of my truck.
 I then took it out to our local lake and jumped right on.
 It wasn’t to hard to stay balanced as the board has really good buoyancy and is fairly wide.
 You would really have to lean from one side to the other to fall off.

 The deck of the board was softer then a lot of boards and very nice on my feet as I went out barefoot.
 I still had plenty of traction as well.

 When paddling I will say that the board does feel a little sluggish.
 I would say that it has more friction than a fiberglass board would so if you are looking for a fast gliding board this probably isn’t for you.

 Let us keep in mind that this is a $400 board and not a $800-1,200 performance board so it is hard to be really critical.

 The large fin seemed to help it track fairly straight and I was able to go where I wanted when I wanted to.

 The paddle is nothing fancy but easy to use and easy to adjust as I am fairly tall so I had to lengthen it quite a bit which was no problem at all.

 After paddling around for a few hours I had enjoyed myself enough to realize that even though this didn’t wow me, it was more than worth the money for what you got.
 I proceeded to take the board back to my best friend and headed straight to Costco to buy my own.
 It was really a no brainer due to the price.